-Grazia Deledda Posted by Serena on Mar 8, 2013 in Literature
+Grazia Deledda Posted by Serena on Mar 8, 2013 in Uncategorized

 Today, the 8th of March, we celebrate la Festa della Donna (International Women’s Day), and as is now my tradition, I’m going to dedicate today’s blog to a famous Italian woman.
 In the past I have written about educationalist Maria Montessori, and artist Artemisia Gentileschi, today’s blog is about the writer Grazia Deledda.

 Grazia Deledda was born in Nuoro, Sardinia into a middle-class family, on the 27th of September 1871.
 As was customary for women at that time, she attended elementary school and was then educated by a private tutor (a guest of one of her relatives), before moving on to study literature on her own.
 In particular, she read the Bible, and French and Russian novelists such as Balzac, Hugo, Tolstoy and Dostoyevsky.
 Deledda started writing very young, her first short stories and poems being published in females fashion magazines in Sardinia and in Rome, and soon her work began to gain critical interest.

 In 1900 she married a functionary of the Ministry of War, and moved to Rome where she lived for the rest of her life.
 It was whilst living there that she published her most important novels: “Elias Portolu” (1903), “Cenere” (1904), “Canne al vento” (1913, considered her masterpiece), “Marianna Sirca” (1915), and “La Madre” (1920).
 Almost all her works are set in the harsh landscapes of her native Sardinia, where her characters struggle with love, pain and death, imbued with a sense of sin and inevitable destiny.